 If you are looking for a tool to implement Kanban for service teams, Teamhood can be a great fit.
 Built to visualize the teams processes and easily track progress, Teamhood offers a variety of project management and Kanban features.
 Add in various task details, monitor progress in live reports, track time and improve your process with actionable Agile metrics.

 Choose the template from this issue tracking kanban board example to use Kanban for service teams and you will immediately get a task board calibrated just for you.
-Rows will help you determine the severity of the request – high, medium or low.
+Rows will help you determine the severity of the request – high, medium, or low.
 While the backlog columns will allow you to sort work items into blocked or ready to be solved.
 This way, it will be easier for the team members to know which requests should be taken on next and which can wait a little.
 The In progress section will let you keep track of the status of the work items – whether the team is resolving them or waiting on confirmation.
 And the Output section will mark which requests were resolved and which failed.

 Starting with the built in template you can immediately start using Kanban for service teams and then improve the digital Kanban board in any way your team needs.
 With Teamhood request tracking and solving becomes visual and easy.

 Wondering if another Agile framework could be a better fit?
 See this comparison of Kanban vs Scrum vs Scrumban to make your choice.